-Amsterdam is the one of the most visited city in Europe with almost 7 million tourists arriving in the city every year.
-The old streets, the canals, the bikes, the incredible museums and amazing parks are very appealing for everyone interested in doing a Eurotrip.
+Amsterdam is one of the most visited cities in Europe, with almost 7 million tourists arriving in the city every year.
+The old streets, the canals, the bikes, the incredible museums, and the amazing parks are very appealing to everyone interested in doing a Eurotrip.
 But why do we all see the same photos of Amsterdam for all the people we know?
 Why?

-The answer is because most tourists have little to zero knowledge of where are the best photo spots in Netherlands’ mains city.
-On this post I will give you some of the best options when it comes to here to take pictures in Amsterdam.
+The answer is that most tourists have little to zero knowledge of where are the best photo spots in the Netherlands’ main city.
+In this post I will give you some of the best options when it comes to here to take pictures in Amsterdam.

 Where to take pictures in Amsterdam